vicvega/hpfeeds-ruby/README.md

 # Hpfeeds

-TODO: Write a gem description
+This is a ruby implementation of HPFeeds protocol

 ## Installation